zerokarmaleft/reader-writer-state/README.md

 where `w` is the type of the log - the values we want to accumulate - and `a` is the type of the return value for the pure computation.
-In our case, `w` is just a String, and `a` is `()`.
+In our case, `w` is just a String.
+We still want logged computations be able to return any type of value, so we leave the `a` type paramter untouched.
 Let's create a type synonym so our intent is a bit clearer.

 ```
 type PureLogger a = Writer String a
 ```

-Anywhere we would write `Writer String a`, we can write `PureLogger a` instead. `PureLogger` has an operation, `tell`, which writes values of type `w` to our log.
+Anywhere we would write `Writer String a`, we can write `PureLogger a` instead.
+A value with this type implies that it is a purely functional, logged computation that returns a value of type `a`.

+One of `Writer`'s operations, `tell`, writes values of type `w` to our log.
+Since `PureLogger` is a synonym for `Writer`, all of `Writer`'s operations work equivalently with `PureLogger`.
 Let's write a simple helper function for logging string messages:

 ```
 logMessage1 :: String -> PureLogger a